Bridges to the Baccalaureate

 What is Bridges to the Baccalaureate?

-Bridges to the Baccalaureate is a new, comprehensive academic support and guidance
+Bridges to the Baccalaureate is a comprehensive academic support and guidance program

-experience, and support network necessary for success in these fields at the university
+for academic and success in these fields at the university level, and successful application

 Bridges Scholars will have the opportunity to enroll in:

 - A student-faculty program to receive guidance from AHC faculty

 - "Strategies for Success" online tutorial to improve study skills

 - A workshop series for core science courses to help you succeed academically